American Indian language index

 or something else meaningfully descriptive.

 In any event, regardless of the name's origins, many Inuit people do not like the word "Eskimo" today.
-Like the word "nigger" (which originally

-only meant "black"), "Eskimo" has often been used in a racist or demeaning way over the years, so although some communities do continue to
+"Eskimo" has often been used in a racist or demeaning way over the years, so although some communities do continue to

 use the word, others prefer to be called by their native name for themselves, Inuit.